caje-vi/Dotfiles/README.md

 ## What is this?

-This method uses a bare Git repository stored in a "side" folder (like `~/.cfg`) with a special alias to track your configuration files directly in your home directory.
-The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.cfg or $HOME/.myconfig) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder.
+I found this method quite some time ago, but with the fear of the link going broke and to maintain my own version of it, i made this repo.
+It uses a bare Git repository stored in a "side" folder (like `~/.cfg`) with a special alias to track your configuration files directly in your home directory.
+The technique consists of storing a Git bare repository in a "side" folder (like $HOME/.cfg or $HOME/.myconfig) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder

 ## Advantages